1. Document version:

 You can watch a short video of the most common rules:

 Stay safe out there!
 Use your common sense and get enough rest.

 The route has not been finalized.

-The route consists of 1965 km on mostly asphalt/tarmac and some on gravel road and cobblestones of different qualities.
+The route consists of 1938 km (gravel race) or 1964 (road race) km on mostly asphalt/tarmac and some on gravel road and cobblestones of different qualities.

 It passes through some of the most scenic landscapes of Denmark – and pass several interesting sites for those interested in doing a bit of sightseeing – after all, not everybody participates to win.

-To see the route, and download the route segments, click on the top menu.
+To see the routes, and download the routes segments, click on the top menu.